Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 For Phase 2-eligible refunds estimated over $100K.
 We respond within 4 business hours.

-• Court oversight: Judge Eaton at the Court of International Trade requires CBP to file regular progress reports.
+• Court oversight: Judge Eaton at the Court of International Trade requires CBP to file regular progress reports, and a June 9, 2026 hearing on lifting the refund-order stay ended without lifting it.

-What to Do Right Now If You're Waiting on Phase 2
+What to Do Right Now With Phase 2 Now Live

 There are six concrete actions Phase 2 importers should be taking this week: